Clicky

 memory hacks

-It’s not a surprise, school life demands a lot from college students!
+It’s not a surprise; school life demands a lot from college students!
 The complex academic tasks seek your attention all at once.
 You are required to focus on them all, including the often-rigorous coursework, while striking a balance between your academic and social life.
 Willingly, you take in all of that because academic achievement leads to favorable long-term outcomes.

 memory hacks 3